-- The largest portion of the District's net position, its investment in capital assets, is \$122,055,075 (59.57%) at the end of 2023, an increase of \$1,258,253 from the prior year.
+- The largest portion of the District's net position, its investment in capital assets, was \$122,055,075 (59.57%) at the end of 2023, an increase of \$1,258,253 from the prior year.
 Investment in capital assets reflects its investment in land, transmission and distribution systems, reservoirs, tanks, pumps, buildings and structures, and equipment and vehicles, net of depreciation.
 The District uses its capital assets to provide water service to the residents of Beaumont, Cherry Valley, and a small portion of Calimesa.
-As such, these assets are not available for future spending. - The restricted portion of net position is \$52,377,388 (25.56%), an increase of \$3,048,098 from the prior year.
+As such, these assets are not available for future spending. - The restricted portion of net position was \$52,522,790 (25.63%), an increase of \$3,193,500 from the prior year.
 Restricted net position is subject to external restrictions on its use, such as for future infrastructure construction.